shy0ld/cs2-economy-impact/README.md

 For the visualization, I built interactive Tableau dashboards utilizing a Difference-in-Differences (Diff-in-Diff) logic.
 To verify that volume and revenue shifts were directly caused by the update rather than broader market seasonality, an isolated control item (Printstream) was monitored throughout the analysis.

+## Business Context
+Counter-Strike 2 (CS2) has a massive global P2P economy that works like a real-world exchange market.
+In this project, I treat digital items (skins and cases) as real financial assets.
+My goal was to use raw market data to analyse how a major product update changed user spending behaviour and the platform's total revenue.

 ## Key Findings

 **$1M Revenue Spike**